Resummed propagators in multi-component cosmic fluids with the eikonal approximation: CDM and baryons after decoupling

 \subsection{The nonlinear propagators}

-In the presence of the decaying isodensity mode, the resummed propagator is not any more proportional to the free field propagator.
+In the presence of the decaying isodensity mode, the resummed propagator is no longer proportional to the free field propagator.
 The effect of the isodensity mode on the resummed propagator is modulated by the matrix $C_{ab} (\eta,\eta_0)$ in eq.~\eqref{correction2}.

-To show this modulation, let us define the quantities \be
+To show this modulation, let us define the quantities

-\ee where \be
+where

-\ee In Fig.~\ref{fig:Cab} we have plotted these quantities as a function of scale and for different redshifts $z=500, 200, 40, 10, 3$, corresponding to $D_+=1.99, 5.26, 25.71, 95.47, 258.43$.
+In Fig.~\ref{fig:Cab} we have plotted these quantities as a function of scale and for different redshifts $z=500, 200, 40, 10, 3$, corresponding to $D_+=1.99, 5.26, 25.71, 95.47, 258.43$.

 In Fig.~\ref{fig:Cab_z} we have plotted $R_{\delta_\cdm}$ and $R_{\delta_\ba}$ as a function of redshift and for different scales $k=0.001,0.01,0.1,1$ in units of $ h \; {\rm Mpc}^{-1}$.
 At small redshift (large $\eta$) $R_{\delta_\cdm}$ and $R_{\delta_\ba}$ are dominated by the most growing mode of the matrix $C_{ab}$, i.e.~the first term in eq.~\eqref{correction2} which grows as $e^\eta$, so that they are independent of redshift.
 At higher redshift the decaying modes in the matrix $C_{ab}$ become important and for $z=900$, corresponding to the initial time $\eta_\init=0$, $R_{\delta_\cdm}$ and $R_{\delta_\ba}$ go to zero.
 Note that $R_{\delta_\ba}$ becomes infinite twice around $z \sim 700$.
 This is because at early times, right after recombination, the linear baryon density contrast is positive and its decaying isodensity mode dominates over the growing adiabatic mode.
 Later on it reaches a negative minimum where the growing adiabatic mode starts dominating.
 Thus $T_{\delta_\ba}(k,\eta)$ crosses zero twice.